nicolasteofilo/nicolasteofilo/README.md

 # Hello how are you? 👋
-### My name is Nicolas
+### My name is Nicolas Teófilo
-<p>I'm a web developer, I really like technology and I always try to share content...
-My current focus is on the frontend with ReactJs / NextJs.<p/>
+<p>Sou desenvolvedor web, atualmente trabalahndo com React.js ⚛️<p/>

 ### 🎯 Current goals
-- Improve the skills I already have and learn new ones
+- Go deeper and deeper into Web technologies (React.js)
 - Helping more and more in open source projects or closed projects
 - Create content regularly
 - Learn about UI / UX